Who Killed John Savage?

-Who Killed John Savage? is a 1937 British mystery film directed by Maurice Elvey and starring Nicholas Hannen, Barry MacKay, Kathleen Kelly, Henry Oscar and Edward Chapman.
-The film is based on a novel by Philip MacDonald and is a remake of the 1932 Michael Powell-directed film Rynox.
+Who Killed John Savage? is a lost 1937 British mystery film directed by Maurice Elvey and starring Nicholas Hannen, Barry MacKay, Kathleen Kelly, Henry Oscar and Edward Chapman.
+It was written by Basil Dillon based on the 1930 novel Rynox by Philip MacDonald.
+It is a remake of the 1932 Michael Powell-directed film Rynox.

+Preservation status

+The British Film Institute has classed Who Killed John Savage? as a lost film.
+Its National Archive holds no ephemera, stills, film or video materials.

 Premise

 A businessman is found dead, leaving police detectives to work out whether it was suicide or murder.